Mike Zunino Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 17th-ranked team ERA across all league pitching staffs (4.34).
+- The Cardinals have a 4.27 team ERA that ranks 17th among all MLB pitching staffs.

-- Cardinals pitchers combine to rank 13th in baseball in home runs surrendered (56 total, 1.1 per game).
+- Cardinals pitchers combine to allow 56 total home runs at a clip of one per game (to rank 11th in baseball).

-- In his most recent appearance on Sunday, the righty went 4 2/3 innings against the Los Angeles Dodgers, giving up three earned runs while surrendering four hits.
+- In his last time out on Monday against the Cincinnati Reds, the left-hander threw four innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.